Disclaimer: I don't own Assassin's Creed, the only thing I take credit for is my OC's.

 He would encourage the girl to spend time with her mother, to learn how to be a woman, but she would always grow irritated at the mention of it.
 The only thing she and her mother would bond over was art.
 Savra had a talent for it like Sasha, the only time they could be found together is if they were conversing over each other's paintings or Sasha mentoring Savra.

-As the girl grew older he eventually gave into her demands to learn how to fight, the way he saw it was that it would give her an edge, it wouldn't be wrong to teach her how to defend herself.
+As the girl grew older he eventually gave into her demands to learn how to fight.
+The way he saw it was that it would give her an edge.
+It wouldn't be wrong to teach her how to defend herself.
 If she ever got herself into trouble while in the city, he would make sure she wouldn't be added to the list of helpless women that would fall prey to the corrupt guards.
-He wasn't surprised to see that she learned quickly, she was very much like her brother, and not long after the siblings would spar against each other under the watch of Nasir.
-While Haydar had strength, Savra had speed; she was swift and focused more on dodging and lighting strikes than actual hits.
-More than a few times Nasir would watch his children have faux fights, and he would see two people capable of the same occupation that he had, but he would remind himself that she would never be allowed, he would never allow that.
+He wasn't surprised to see that she learned quickly.
+She was very much like her brother, and not long after the siblings would spar against each other under the watch of Nasir.
+More than a few times Nasir would watch his children have faux fights, and he would see two people capable of the same occupation that he had, but he would remind himself that she would never be allowed.
+He would never allow that.

-The vineyard was filled with Nasir's workers, the day had been slow and hard going.
+The vineyard was filled with Nasir's workers.
+The day had been slow and hard going.
 Tonight there was going to be a grand feast held within the city in honor of one of the important nobles finding a new bride.
 The wines had already been packed in the crates and were to be loaded into the wagon by Haydar.
 All that was left was to pick enough grapes that were to be eaten along with the diner.
-Sasha was inside with some of her lady friends conversing over what to wear for the festival, she had managed to get the family invited.
-Savra was in the stables grooming Zeta the family horse, getting her ready to be strapped to pull the wagon.
+Sasha was inside with some of her lady friends conversing over what to wear for the festival.
+She had managed to get the family invited.
+Savra was in the stables grooming Zeta the family horse, getting her ready to be harnessed to pull the wagon.

 She hummed to herself as she ran the brush over the grey coat of the tranquil horse before her.
 Her even strokes cleared away any lingering dirt on the steed.
 She placed the brush on a shelf before walking over to a small basket and picking out a few leather strips.
 Approaching Zeta, she gave her a smile as she combed her fingers through the horse's mane.